-Based on upon the above approach, in the professional opinion of the project team, the property at 3367 Dundas Street West is not a significant cultural heritage landscape as defined within the 2014 Provincial Policy Statement.
-Following the application of the three evaluative methods used for this project, it was determined that the property does not meet the criteria of Ontario Regulation 10/06 or National Historic Site Criteria.
-However, it was confirmed that the property does meet the criteria of Ontario Regulation 9/06 and does have cultural heritage value for its two-and-a-half storey red brick, vernacular farmhouse built between 1911 and 1916 with Edwardian Classical and Queen Anne Revival influences.
+Based on upon the above approach, in the professional opinion of the project team, the property at 2031 North Service Road West is a significant cultural heritage landscape as defined within the 2014 Provincial Policy Statement.
+Following the application of the three evaluative methods used for this project, it was determined that the property does not meet the criteria of Ontario Regulation 10/06 or National Historic Sites Criteria.
+However, it was confirmed that the property does meet the criteria of Ontario Regulation 9/06 and does have cultural heritage value.